DESTINATIONS · CALABRIA

 Agriculture and Cultural Tourism in Bova – History and Contemporary Attractions

-Near the cathedral are other monuments, such as the Church of Saint Catherine and the ruins of the Norman castle, which complete the historical picture of the town.
-The region is famed for promoting such specialities as 'nduja and musulupara cheese, moulded in traditional, carved forms.
-The Cathedral of Santa Maria dell'Isodia remains the central point of the strategy to revitalise Bova as the capital of the Bovesìa area.
+Near the cathedral are other monuments, such as the Church of San Leo and the ruins of the Norman castle, which complete the historical picture of the town.
+In the culinary backdrop of the Bovesìa area, it is also worth remembering bergamot from the province of Reggio Calabria and the traditional fresh cheese musulupu, shaped in decorative moulds.
+The Cathedral of Santa Maria dell'Isodia remains an important part of the story of Bova as one of the centres of the Grecanico area.

 Frequently Asked Questions